trevorcook/nix-textgen/README.md

 nested attribute sets contain every combination of incrementing and decrementing.
 As a result, indexing into this infinite tree such as in the expression, `counter.inc.inc`, is possible.
-Even better, the syntax is so similar to OOP that such expressions can be understood as simply incrementing the `level` attribute twice.
+Even better, the syntax is similar enough to OOP that such expressions can be understood as simply incrementing the `level` attribute twice.

 #### Properties